Articles

 Keeping tau from tangling

-A vital brain cell transport system collapses when a protein called tau twists into microscopic fibers called tangles, which are another common brain abnormality of Alzheimer's.
+A vital brain cell transport system collapses when a protein called tau twists into tiny fibers.
+These fibers are called tangles.
+They are another common change in the brains of people with Alzheimer's.
 Researchers are looking at a way to prevent tau from forming tangles.

 Tau aggregation inhibitors and tau vaccines are currently being studied in clinical trials.